mosip/documentation/docs/id-authentication-services.md

 ![](_images/otp-request-flow.png)

 ## Internal Authentication
-* [ID-Authentication](id-authentication.md) uses credential data of the individuals for performing authentication.
+* [ID Authentication](id-authentication.md) uses credential data of the individuals for performing authentication.
-* This credential is requested by [ID-Repository](id-repository.md) upon any UIN insertion/update or VID creation.
+* This credential is requested by [ID Repository](id-repository.md) upon any UIN insertion/update or VID creation.
 * The credential is created by Credential Service uploaded to [Datashare](datashare.md) service and the Datashare URL sent to ID-Authentication using [WebSub](websub.md) message.
-* WebSub invokes the credential-issuance callback in [ID-Authentication](id-authentication.md) where the credential data is downloaded from Datashare and then stored into IDA DB.
+* WebSub invokes the credential-issuance callback in [ID Authentication](id-authentication.md) where the credential data is downloaded from Datashare and then stored into IDA DB.

 ![](_images/ida-credential-flow.png)